1. Getting Started

 • Automatically validate models and deliverables against defined AIRs

-• Filter data from models and export in COBie format
+• Filter model data and export in COBie format

-Why this matters: Connecting asset requirements, documentation, models, and validation in one environment streamlines review processes and ensures owners receive complete, verified handover data.
+Why this matters: Connecting requirements, documentation, models, and validation in one environment streamlines reviews and ensures complete, verified handover data.

 5. Recap

-• How to start from Excel, IDS, Templates and use AI
+• Start from Excel, IDS, templates, and AI

-Why this matters: A structured, repeatable AIR workflow supports better collaboration, clearer expectations, and more reliable project closeout - reducing delays and rework during handover.
+Why this matters: A structured, repeatable AIR workflow supports better collaboration, clearer expectations, and more reliable project closeout - reducing delays and rework at handover.